-(1) As illustrated in Year 3 of Alternative 1 above, if PennantPark Floating Rate Capital Ltd. were to be wound up on a date other than December 31 of any year, PennantPark Floating Rate Capital Ltd. may have paid aggregate capital gain incentive fees that are more than the amount of such fees that would be payable if PennantPark Floating Rate Capital Ltd. had been wound up on December 31 of such year.
+(1) As illustrated in Year 3 of Alternative 2 above, if PennantPark Floating Rate Capital Ltd. were to be wound up on a date other than December 31 of any year, PennantPark Floating Rate Capital Ltd. may have paid aggregate capital gain incentive fees that are more than the amount of such fees that would be payable if PennantPark Floating Rate Capital Ltd. had been wound up on December 31 of such year.

-Duration and Termination of Advisory Agreement
+Duration and Termination of Investment Management Agreement

-The Investment Management Agreement was approved by our board of directors, including a majority of our independent directors who are not interested persons of PennantPark Floating Rate Capital Ltd., in March 2011.
-Unless terminated earlier as described below, our Investment Management Agreement will continue in effect for a period of two years through April 8, 2013.
-It will remain in effect, from year to year thereafter, if approved annually by our board of directors, or by the affirmative vote of the holders of a majority of our outstanding voting securities, including, in either case, approval by a majority of our directors who are not interested persons.
-The Investment Management will automatically terminate in the event of its assignment.
-The Investment Management Agreement may be terminated by either party without penalty upon not more than 60 days' written notice to the other.
-See "Risk Factors-Risks Relating to our Business and Structure-We are dependent upon our Investment Advisers' key personnel for our future success, and if we or our Investment Adviser is unable to hire and retain qualified personnel or if we lose any member of our management team, our ability to achieve our investment objectives could be significantly harmed."
+The Investment Management Agreement was approved by our board of directors, including a majority of our directors who are not interested persons of us, in March 2011.
+Unless terminated earlier as described below, the Investment Management Agreement will continue in effect for a period of two years through April 2013.
+It will remain in effect from year to year thereafter if approved annually by our board of directors, or by the affirmative vote of the holders of a majority of our outstanding voting securities, including, in either case, approval by a majority of our directors who are not interested persons.

+The Investment Management Agreement will automatically terminate in the event of its assignment.
+The Investment Management Agreement may be terminated by either party without penalty upon 60 days' written notice to the other.
+See "Risk Factors-Risks Relating to our Business and Structure-We are dependent upon our Investment Adviser's key personnel for our future success, and if we are or our Investment Adviser is unable to hire and retain qualified personnel or if we lose any member of our management team, our ability to achieve our investment objectives could be significantly harmed" for more information.